icedland/iced/src/rust/iced-x86-py/README.md

 iced-x86 is a blazing fast and correct x86 (16/32/64-bit) disassembler for Python.

-- ✔️Supports all Intel and AMD instructions
+- 👍 Supports all Intel and AMD instructions
-- ✔️Correct: All instructions are tested and iced has been tested against other disassemblers/assemblers (xed, gas, objdump, masm, dumpbin, nasm, ndisasm) and fuzzed
+- 👍 Correct: All instructions are tested and iced has been tested against other disassemblers/assemblers (xed, gas, objdump, masm, dumpbin, nasm, ndisasm) and fuzzed
-- ✔️The formatter supports masm, nasm, gas (AT&T), Intel (XED) and there are many options to customize the output
+- 👍 The formatter supports masm, nasm, gas (AT&T), Intel (XED) and there are many options to customize the output
-- ✔️The encoder can be used to re-encode decoded instructions at any address
+- 👍 The encoder can be used to re-encode decoded instructions at any address
-- ✔️API to get instruction info, eg. read/written registers, memory and rflags bits; CPUID feature flag, control flow info, etc
+- 👍 API to get instruction info, eg. read/written registers, memory and rflags bits; CPUID feature flag, control flow info, etc
-- ✔️Rust + Python
+- 👍 Rust + Python
-- ✔️License: MIT
+- 👍 License: MIT

 Rust crate: https://github.com/icedland/iced/blob/master/src/rust/iced-x86/README.md